OBDS-Training/OBDS_Precourse_Setup/incourse/ssh_config.md

 # Configuring SSH Shortcuts

-Here, we configure a set of SSH profiles that allow you to connect more rapidly to the CGAT cluster.
+Here, we configure a set of SSH profiles that allow you to connect more rapidly to the CCB cluster.
 Before you proceed, please make sure you have completed all the instructions for [Creating an SSH key pair](create_ssh_keypair.md).

 ## Windows 10

 - Navigate to your home directory and enter the `.ssh` folder
 - Create or open a file called `config` (without any extension!) in the `.ssh` folder using a text editor
 - Add the following lines to the file.
   + N.B.
-Replace all occurences of `username` with yout CGAT cluster username
+Replace all occurences of `<username>` with yout CCB cluster username
 ```
 Host *
     IdentityFile ~\.ssh\id_rsa